deep-sea-tactics/robot/README.md

 ## Contributing

-Run yarn and build typings using `./install.sh`
+Run `./install.sh` to install dependencies using yarn and build the project's Typings

-Use `./run.sh`, or use `CTRL + SHIFT + B` to test out the server and the UI.
+Use `./run.sh`, or use `CTRL + SHIFT + B` and select `Development` to test out the server and the UI.

 The project is made in TypeScript and it is encouraged to follow the IDE's reccomendations.

-## FAQ

-Can't use the controller on a linux machine?
-Use `./fix_controller.sh` to fix the controller.